 Clinical Information or Referral Form: The applicant should provide the child’s clinical information or a referral form as a baseline for assessment.
 This form will help assess the child’s disability and determine eligibility for the grant.

-Medical or Functional Assessment: The child must undergo a medical or functional assessment to confirm disability.
-This assessment aims to confirm that the child meets the required criteria for the grant.
+Medical or Functional Assessment: The child must undergo a medical or functional assessment to confirm disability and ensure that the child meets the required criteria for the grant.

 Means Test Requirements: The applicant and spouse must fulfill Means Test requirements (excluding foster parents).
 The Means Test ensures applicants have limited financial resources and need financial support.

-No Permanent State-funded Institution: The child’s care-dependent child/children should not be under permanent care in a State-funded institution.
-This criterion ensures that the grant is provided to caregivers who provide full-time care at home.
+No Permanent State-funded Institution: The child’s care-dependent child/children should not be permanently cared for in a State-funded institution.
+This criterion ensures the grant is provided to caregivers who provide full-time care at home.

 Birth Certificate: The applicant must provide a birth certificate for the child.
 The birth certificate will prove the child’s identity and age.